grkn/bdd_advanced_validator/README.md

 Of course there are several reflections going on in the library but it is just for determining classes, methods and fields.

+Most crucial part is when you need to know about a api that is not implemented by you, then you need to know what is mandatory or not.
+If you write good explanation to your validation then it will be solved directly.

 ## How to use it